gvwilson/sdxjs/en/src/build-manager/index.md

 Using `graphlib.alg.topsort` to create the topological order, we get this:

-[% inc file="update-timestamps.js" %]
+[% inc file="update-stamps.js" %]

 The `run` method:

-1. Gets a sorted list of nodes.
+1.  gets a sorted list of nodes;

-1. Sets the starting time to be one unit past the largest file time.
+1.  sets the starting time to be one unit past the largest file time;
+    and then

-1. Uses [%i "Array.reduce" %]`Array.reduce`[%/i%] to operate on each node (i.e., each file) in order.
+1.  uses [%i "Array.reduce" %]`Array.reduce`[%/i%] to operate on each node (i.e., each file) in order.
     If that file is stale,
     we print the steps we would run and then update the file's timestamp.
     We only advance the notional current time when we do an update.

-In order to check if a file is stale, we see if any of its dependencies currently have timestamps greater than or equal to its.
+To check if a file is stale,
+we see if any of its dependencies currently have timestamps greater than or equal to its own.
 When we run this,
 it seems to do the right thing:
+{: .continue}

-[% inc pat="update-timestamps.*" fill="sh out" %]
+[% inc pat="update-stamps.*" fill="sh out" %]

 ## How can we add generic build rules? {: #build-manager-generic}